kobertlam/Energy_ETF_RYE_Forecast/README.md

 ### Database application

-We've decided to use PostgreSQL as our database, as it is easy and efficient for us to connect with our [Jupyter Notebook](postgresql_connection.ipynb).
+We've decided to use PostgreSQL as our database, as it is easy and efficient for us to connect with our Jupyter Notebook [postgresql_connection.ipynb](postgresql_connection.ipynb).

 Below shows the Entity Relationship Diagram of our database.